 The award is administered by the Tantalum-Niobium International Study Center (T.I.C.), the global trade body representing the tantalum and niobium industry.

 The prize and award ceremony

-The medal for the Ekeberg Prize has been manufactured from pure tantalum metal by the Kazakhstan Mint and will be awarded at the T.I.C.’s annual conference, the 60th General Assembly, which will be held in Hong Kong, on October 13th to 16th 2019.
+The medal for the 2019 Ekeberg Prize was manufactured from pure tantalum metal by the Kazakhstan Mint and was awarded at the T.I.C.’s annual conference, the 60th General Assembly, held in Hong Kong, on October 13th to 16th 2019.
 The T.I.C.’s conference is the largest annual gathering of tantalum and niobium industry leaders, with delegates from every sector of the global industry.